 What makes mu particularly interesting (and concerning) is that it has what the WHO calls a “constellation of mutations that indicate potential properties of immune escape.”
 In other words, it has the hallmarks of being able to get around existing vaccine protection.

 Mu was first seen in Colombia in January 2021, when it was given the designation B1621.
 It has since been detected in 40 countries, but is thought to currently be responsible for only 0.1% of infections globally.

 Mu has been much more prevalent in Colombia than anywhere else.
-When looking at coronavirus samples that have been genetically sequenced, 39% of those analysed in Colombia have been mu – though no mu samples have been recorded there in the past four weeks.
+When looking at coronavirus samples that have been genetically sequenced, 39% of those analyzed in Colombia have been mu – though no mu samples have been recorded there in the past four weeks.

 In contrast, 13% of samples analysed in Ecuador have been mu, with the variant making up 9% of the samples sequenced in the last four weeks, while in Chile just under 40% of sequenced samples have turned out to be mu over the last month.
 This suggests that the virus is no longer circulating in Colombia, but is being transmitted in other nearby South American countries.

 So far, 45 cases have been identified in the UK through genetic analysis, and it looks like they came from overseas.
 However, as not all COVID-19 cases end up being sequenced to see which variant they are, it’s possible that mu’s prevalence in the UK could be higher.

 The key questions are whether mu is more transmissible than the currently dominant variant, delta, and whether it can cause more severe disease.

 Mu has a mutation called P681H, first reported in the alpha variant, that is potentially responsible for faster transmission.
 However, this study is still in preprint, meaning its findings have yet to be formally reviewed by other scientists.
 We can’t be sure of P681H’s effects on the virus’s behavior just yet.